-Licensure is often awarded on the basis of other credentials, such as a medical degree and completion of residency requirements.
-For us, it often is a rubber stamp given to those who have received certification.
-Enforcement is difficult by the licensing entity, so the legal system is used.
-We can sue for malpractice and other offenses.
-However, we don’t hear much about this in the interpreting arena.
+Licenses are often awarded on the basis of other credentials, such as a medical degree and completion of residency requirements.
+For us, a license is often a rubber stamp given to someone who has received certification.
+Enforcement by the licensing entity is difficult, so the legal system is used.
+We can sue for malpractice and other offenses; however, we don’t hear much about this in the interpreting arena.

-We do employ a form of supervision, using the term “mentorship” to identify a range of mechanisms for feedback and support of novices.
-The mentorship protocols that are offered to mentees vary within and across communities.
-Mentoring can be assessing vocabulary production and selection, in-depth dialogue focusing on internal processes, and everything in between.
+We do employ a form of supervision, using the term “mentorship” to identify a range of mechanisms for giving feedback and support to novice interpreters.
+The mentorship protocols offered to mentees vary within and across communities.
+Mentoring can mean assessing vocabulary production and selection, in-depth dialogue focusing on internal processes, and everything in between.
 It might serve us well to identify the most beneficial forms of mentoring for our profession and ourselves.

 The workshop will analyze numerous scenarios where decisions are made; we will talk about how interpreters with integrity might handle these challenges.

-We will not look at poor decisions or failures…we have enough of those recounted every day.
+We will not look at poor decisions or failures — we have enough of those recounted every day.
 Let’s move beyond the “horror stories” and share viable options.
-We want to learn from each other the actions, beliefs, and words that reflect our integrity.
+We want to learn from each other what actions, beliefs, and words reflect our integrity.
 We want to fill ourselves with possibilities and things we can do.

 Operating With Integrity

 Really, the concept of integrity is woven throughout the entire weekend in presentations, workshops, conversations, and the environment.
 In a way, I see “integrity” as the umbrella that embraces the beliefs we hold, the decisions we make, and the processes that bring them to life.

 We cannot police everyone.
 We can work together to make this a reality.